msotiroff/VehicleCostsMonitor/README.md

 - All Admin actions are logged

 ### 2. [OnlineStore](https://github.com/msotiroff/Asp.Net-Core-Projects/tree/master/OnlineStore "OnlineStore")
 E-Commerce system, made using ASP.NET Web API.
 The Asp.Net MVC application in this solution has made only to demonstrate how WEB API can be consumed by another Asp.Net Core application.
-The API is absolutely decoupled from the MVC project and it can be consumed by any client-side application.
+The API is absolutely decoupled by the MVC project and it can be consumed by any client-side application.

 Some features:
 - Guest users can view categories and products in them.